-• Road maintenance should continue as necessary to maintain a safe roadway surface and may consist of milling, patching, and crack sealing of the ACP.
+- Road maintenance should continue as necessary to maintain a safe roadway surface and may consist of milling, patching, and crack sealing of the ACP. - Ditches (Site #4) and culvert outlets (Site #3) should be regraded to allow ponded water to drain.